Skip to article frontmatterSkip to article content

 The state of masks in Antarctica is less homogeneous than in Greenland.
 The BedMachine mask uses unpublished data (see IACS-cryo/Delineation-WG#28), and many products then use the BedMachine mask.
 However HIRHAM uses a 1994 USGS mask, and MetUM uses a mask from AVHRR data from the early 1990s.

-A detailed examination of seven Antarctica products (BedMachine, ESA CCI, Rignot (IMBIE), Greene et al. (2022), NSIDC 0709, and RGI regions 19 and 20) is shown below for two regions: Wilkins ice shelf and Abbott ice shelf.
+A detailed examination of six Antarctica products (BedMachine, ESA CCI, Rignot (IMBIE), Greene et al. (2022), NSIDC 0709, and RGI region 19) is shown below for two regions: Wilkins ice shelf and Abbott ice shelf.

 Map of overlapping masks near Wilkins ice shelf, Antarctica